 Improving Farmers' Livelihoods through Unconditional Cash Transfers

-Development donors often provide aid to communities through intermediaries like NGOs and development programs.
-However, GiveDirectly aims to reshape international giving by enabling donors to provide communities with unconditional cash transfers (UCTs).
-UCTs are direct cash infusions without any accompanying requirements.
-GiveDirectly is piloting a UCT program targeting farmers in Iganga district of Uganda.
-While coffee is the main cash crop and income source for farmers in the area, they must often sell it at lower prices because they lack the cash and time required to process their coffee.
-The UCTs are expected to help farmers tap into new income streams and boost assets, income, productivity, and welfare.
+Today, development donors often have to work through intermediaries to aid the communities they hope to serve.
+However, GiveDirectly shifts this model by enabling donors to give cash directly to these communities.
+These unconditional cash transfers (UCTs) are direct cash infusions without any accompanying requirements.
+With the support of the Benckiser Stiftung Zukunft Foundation (BSZ), GiveDirectly is piloting a UCT program targeting coffee farmers in the Iganga district of Uganda.
+In theory, these farmers have high potential returns on investments in their coffee farm, and cash transfers could help them make this investment.
+UCTs are expected to help farmers tap into new income streams and boost assets, income, productivity, and welfare.

 GiveDirectly and IDinsight worked together to conduct a randomized controlled trial to study the effect of their UCT program on Igangan farmers’ assets, consumption, income, food security, and overall welfare.
 The results will help BSZ decide what role cash should play in its efforts to support coffee farmers.

 IDinsight provided technical supporting throughout the design and implementation of the randomized controlled trial, working closely with GiveDirectly to design the RCT, develop a targeting algorithm, provide quality control for data collection, and conduct the analysis.